Marcao8/RaspCT/README.md

 # RaspCT basic interaction scripts
 This repository includes necessary files for creation and processing of projections, aquiered by the RaspCT scanner.
 This project is based on a student project of mine for medical systems engineering.
+The goal was, to create a low cost, portable prototype CT imaging system for student experiments.

 <p align="center">